prajaktakoli/obsidian/React Js.md

-node modules : folder where dependencies are installed public : index.html : only html files, only 1 div tag, as SPA src : starting point of application is index.js, we specify the root component there,
+node modules : folder where dependencies are installed public : index.html : only html files, only 1 div tag, as SPA src : starting point of application is index.js, we specify the root component there, which is App component and the DOM element which will be controlled by react, DOm element with ID - root
+App.js :